zripka/tag-parse/README.md

 * each interview is assigned a code
 * all text inside of an @@ ~~ pair is copied into a new text file and has the interview ID appended to the end of the line
 * command arguments: input filename, output filename, interview id

-### preparing transcripts
-* create a table corresponding interviewee names to interview ids
-* do a find-and-replace on all existing '@' or '~' symbols